pavithiradevipavi-blip/CODSOFT/README.md

 - Example output: `Model Accuracy: 79.78%`

 ## How to Run
-1. Open the notebook `Titanic dataset` in Google Colab
+1. Open the notebook `Titanic_dataset.ipynb` in Google Colab
-2. Upload `Titanic-Dataset.csv` dataset
+2. Upload `Titanic_dataset.ipynb` dataset
 3. Run the cells step by step

 ## Author